dihedron/netcheck/README.md

 1. local bundles
 1. remotely GET-table HTTP/HTTPs resources,
 1. values in Consul key/value stores
-1. (_TODO_) values in Consul Service Registry metadata
+1. values in Consul Service Registry services' metadata
-1. values in Redis values
+1. values in Redis key/value stores

 These things can be mixed, so you can call `netcheck` on multiple bundles at once, mixing them at will.
 All checks will be performed bundle by bundle, in the same order that was specified on the command line.